Spelmo3/App-Layout-in-MDL/README.md

 # App-Layout-in-MDL
-A simple app layout environment using Material Design.
+A simple web app layout environment using Material Design.